Constitution 1857 National Park: Geography

 The park is mostly located in the valley of the Hanson Plain characterized by granite and sand beds surrounded by the Sierra de Juárez.
-Hanson Lake (Juárez Lake) is located in the center of the park at an elevation of 1580 m above sea level.
-Hanson Lake is the main lake in the park, but there are several dry lakes on the Hanson Plain that hold water for only part of the year.
+Laguna Hanson (Juárez Lake) is located in the center of the park at an elevation of 1580 m above sea level.
+Laguna Hanson is the main lake in the park, but there are several dry lakes on the Hanson Plain that hold water for only part of the year.
 The Hanson Plain is thought to have formed during the Mesozoic Era.
 The Sierra de Juárez is a subdivision of the mountain range named the Cordillera Baja California, which is an extension of the Sierra Nevada mountain range.

 Climate

-A temperate subhumid climate cool winters and warm summers.
-Winter is considered the wet season; several rainstorms and a few snowstorms allow several lakes to appear on the Hanson Plain.
+The climate is temperate subhumid.
+Winters are cool and receive more rain than any other season.
+Several rainstorms and a few snowstorms allow scattered lakes to appear on the Hanson Plain.
 During the winter, many of the lakes freeze over due to shallow depths and low temperatures at night.
-During the summer, the rate of evaporation and low humidity dry most of the lakes that appeared during the wet season.
+Summers are warm and relatively dry (Csb/Dsb in the Köppen climate classification).
+Over summer, the rate of evaporation and low humidity dry most of the lakes that appeared during the wet season.